andykeefe/andykeefe/CryptoPals/set5/README.md

 Think about the increasing complexity of these examples; the larger the number, the more difficult it becomes to factor into unique primes.
 This is one of the core security principles of RSA, formalized in 1977 by Ron Rivest, Adi Shamir, and Leonard Adleman (but actually discovered a few years earlier by researchers at Britain's GCHQ), which is one of the algorithms covered in the latter half of this set.
 RSA will generate a product of two primes, a semi-prime $` n = pq `$, that is over 600 digits long; factoring this integer is currently too intensive to be computationally feasible.
 Advances in quantum computing may change this in the future, but for now, quantum decoherence and costly quantum error-correction makes efficient cryptanalysis impractical for quantum computers.

 RSA wasn't the birth of asymmetric/public-key cryptography.
 That would come a year earlier, in 1976, by Whitfield Diffie and Martin Hellman.
-Just kidding, the GCHQ, specifically James H. Ellis, formulated the concept of public key cryptography in 1969 but it was classified until 1997, after he died (Hoffstein, et al., 2008, p.
-59).
+Just kidding, the GCHQ, specifically James H. Ellis, formulated the concept of public key cryptography in 1969 but it was classified until 1997, after he died [1].
 GCHQ was cooking, apparently.

 ## Diffie-Hellman and the Discrete Logarithm Problem